unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## More UI controls with MAUI Embedding

 Uno Platform allows for embedding .NET MAUI-specific controls from all leading 3rd party vendors like Syncfusion, Grial Kit, Telerik, DevExpress, Esri, Grape City, and the .NET MAUI Community Toolkit.
 Keep in mind that this cross-platform approach works only for target platforms .NET MAUI reaches – iOS, Android, macOS, and Windows.
 [We have 6 sample apps](xref:Uno.Extensions.Maui.Overview) showing how to work with MAUI embedding by all leading 3rd party vendors.
+Note: Uno Platform is not built on top of on .NET MAUI.

 ## Uno Toolkit